-On the specificity of Lebanese Diasporic Patriarchy
+On the specificity of Lebanese diasporic patriarchy

 If you are gender sensitive and you are doing ethnography, it is impossible not to start thinking about how gender exists as a dimention of what you are studying

-"Quite indirectly, actually, Hage says. - I did my PhD on Christian Lebanese fighters in the sivil war, and I discussed whether this was a class war or a religious secterian war.
+"Quite indirectly, actually," Hage says.
+"I did my PhD on Christian Lebanese fighters in the civil war, and I discussed whether this was a class war or a religious secterian war.
 The debate on class versus enthnicity was very important in the politics of Australia at the time.
-Around the politics of multiculturalism.

-"Regarding the interest for gender, if you are gender sensitive and you are doing ethnography it is impossible not to start thinking about how gender exists as a dimention of what you are studying.
-You observe relations between men and women, you observe certain patterns and you start noticing there are certain ways Lebanese men behave towards their wives across cities.
+"Regarding the interest for gender, if you are gender sensitive and you are doing ethnography, it is impossible not to start thinking about how gender exists as a dimention of what you are studying.
+You observe relations between men and women, you observe certain patterns and you start noticing there are certain ways Lebanese men behave towards their wives across cities."

-"In the village in Lebanon I tried to find people that had migrated to all the typical places for Lebanese migrants that was willing to let me stay in their homes.
+"In the village in Lebanon I tried to find people who had migrated to all the typical places for Lebanese migrants who were willing to let me stay in their homes."

-"It resembles the classic Kula circulation of gifts and commodities at Papua Ny-Guinea.
+"It resembles the classic Kula circulation of gifts and commodities at Papua New Guinea.
 The detailed ethnography allowed me to think through circulation and crises.
 The families, on the one hand, have many things in common, but at the same time have many things that are not in common.
-People experience different tensions.
+People experience different tensions."

-These different tension and challenges they have in the different countries is related to class.
-When they gather in Lebanon these differences becomes visible.
-The people from Venezuela for example, plays out their Venezuelan identity when they meet in the village in Lebanon.
-Hages ethnography displayed how people feel thorn between belonging to two places.
+These different tensions and challenges they have in the different countries is related to class.
+When they gather in Lebanon, these differences becomes visible.
+The people from Venezuela, for example, play out their Venezuelan identity when they meet in the village in Lebanon."

 "It is this constant tension and split within the individuals I argue is solved through patriarchal management.
 Men are projecting their inner tensions on the couple and face the capitalist market by offering their women to the capitalist market, in order to keep to themselves the feudal/traditional ethos that they continued to morally valorize.
 Men valorize the money women bring into the household, while at the same time devalorizing them morally for doing that very waged labour.
-This is the logic that was made international through migration.
+This is the logic that was made international through migration."